- October 23, 2014

 With the new requirements, the goal is to teach Scouts to swim with greater ease and efficiency, as well as keep them safe in and around the water.

 The cost is $10 per scout and adult participation is welcome.
 Welding merit badge requirements.

 Crime Prevention and Safety – Sept 27, 9-11:30am or 1-4pm

 Emergency Preparedness – Oct 18, 9am-Noon or 2pm-5pm

-* Taught by police, you will earn your merit badge by engaging with 17 interactive sections throughout the CELL exhibit
+* Taught by first responders, you will earn your merit badge by engaging with 17 interactive sections throughout the CELL exhibit

 * Visit www.thecell.org/events/bsa to register

 * For any questions, please call 303-844-4000 ext.11